rosasurfer/bfx-core-volume/README.md

-Bloody BonkersFX Core Volume: The truth revealed
+Bloody BankersFX Core Volume: The truth revealed
 ================================================

 ### Proof of concept that the BankersFX Core Volume indicator for MetaTrader 4 does not receice data from a proprietary data feed.